nkalaitzian/Valentine-s-Day-2026/README.md

 ## Features
 - Animated floating hearts background
 - Playful "No" button that moves and morphs
+- Smooth jumping animation with heart trails
+- Love meter that fills with jumps
+- Secret mode (LOVE key combo or double-click emoji)
+- Emoji header rotation on load and Yes clicks
 - Multi-language support with rotating subtitles
-- Accessibility controls (font size, colorblind palette, dark mode)
+- Accessibility controls (font size with reset/percent, colorblind palette, dark mode)
+- Cursor effects (heart cursor, cupid cursor in secret mode, trail)
-- Local preference persistence via cookies
+- Persistent preferences via cookies (language and accessibility)
+- Minimal footer links (Ko-fi + GitHub)
+- Favicon

 ## How to Use
 Open index.html in a browser.
 Use the language selector in the top-right and the accessibility menu for display options.